andycroll/andycroll.com/_posts/2023/2023-10-16-customize-abbreviate-number_to_human.md

 number_to_human(1_234_567_890) # => "1.23 Billion"
 ```

-At [work](https://coveragebook.com), we display small cards with large numbers on and so want to display social media-style counts.
+At [work](https://coveragebook.com), our app displays small cards with large numbers on them and we want to display social media-style counts.

 So the desired translation from numbers to formatted output is: